Spain's tax take tumbles as companies go abroad

 “A fundamental right of EU law is the freedom of establishment.
 All companies and taxpayers look after their tax affairs, and if they can pay a lower rate somewhere else, it’s better for their business and natural that they would do so,” a global tax lawyer based in Spain said.

-Inditex, the world’s largest clothing retailer, with a presence in 85 countries and two buying centers in Switzerland, posted a 10.3 percent rise in pretax profit in 2011, but tax paid on profits fell to 24 percent from 25 in the same period.
+Inditex, the world’s largest clothing retailer , with a presence in 85 countries and two buying centres in Switzerland, posted a 10.3 percent rise in pretax profit in 2011, but tax paid on profits fell to 24 percent from 25 in the same period.

 The falling effective tax rate contributed to an 11.7 percent rise in net profit.